Final report for FNC18-1142

 Educational & Outreach Activities

-We are still in the build and preparation stage of our project, but share our project and its objectives during any beekeeping activities we participate in.
-We attend many state beekeeping conferences and local beekeeping clubs to speak and vend our value-added hive products and we always share our SARE project and progress.
+We are still in the build and preparation stage of our project, but we share our project and its objectives during any beekeeping activities we participate in.
+We attend many state beekeeping conferences and local beekeeping clubs to speak and vend our value-added hive products at and we always share our SARE project and progress to date.
 We post online to our LAAZY Hive Beehive Face Book page.
 We have conducted many casual tours and demonstrations of our LAAZY Hive prototypes and the hive shelter as it is being retro-fitted.
-We have had several requests for our plans,which will be release once we do our beekeeping research.
+We have had several requests for our plans, which will be released once we do our beekeeping research.
 We also have included information about our project in some of our Power Point Presentations that we do at beekeeper meetings and conferences.

-In year two and probably into year 3, we will be posting our bee inspection results on our Face Book page, writing press releases, hosting Field Days to show our beekeeping set up with these hives, publishing our final plans online and in hard copy, and doing presentations at bee clubs.
-We also will have a drawing for 5 conversion kits to give away at our state conference next fall, Nov.
-2019.
+In year two and likely into year 3, we will be posting our bee inspection results on our Face Book page, writing press releases, hosting Field Days to show our beekeeping set up with these hives, publishing our final plans online and in hard copy, and doing presentations at bee clubs.
+We will also have a drawing for 5 conversion kits to give away at our state conference in November 2019.

 What we have learned so far this first year is that things always take longer than expected and cost more than expected.